cms-dev/cms/docs/Task types.rst

 More precisely, the executable is called with two arguments: the first is an integer which is 0 if the executable is the computer, and 1 if it is the retriever; the second is the name of the pipe to be used for communication between the processes.

-TwoSteps has one parameter, similar to Batch's third, that specify whether to compare the second process output with the correct output using white-diff or a checker.
+TwoSteps has one parameter, similar to Batch's third, that specifies whether to compare the second process output with the correct output using white-diff or a checker.
 In the latter case, an executable manager named :file:`checker` must be provided.

-TwoSteps supports user tests; contestant must provide the manager in addition to input and their sources.
+TwoSteps supports user tests; contestants must provide the manager in addition to the input and their sources.

 .. _tasktypes_white_diff: